LOT Polish Airlines Flight 165 (1969): Controversy

 The official death toll of 53 remains controversial.
 The LOT manifest included 53 passengers and 5 crew members, but two days after the crash Polish press agencies published (based on LOT's information) 46 surnames (part of them without an address or name).
 Among the passengers were 49 Poles, 3 Americans, and a Briton.

 The official accident report, published in 1970, blamed the accident on the captain becoming lost.
 No reasons were given as to why the aircraft, just before the crash, was flying at low altitude some 50 km past its intended destination.

 After the accident, the code 165 was still used by the airline.
-In 1978, the flight was hijacked by two women who are seeking political asylum in West Germany.
+In 1978, the flight was hijacked by two women who were seeking political asylum in West Germany.